Dr Jeannie Annan

 Dr Nduku Kilonzo

 [Liverpool VCT] Dr. Nduku Kilonzo is the Director of Liverpool VCT, Care & Treatment, a Kenyan NGO that provides HIV counselling to about 200,000 per annum, care & ART treatment to over 16,000 Kenyans, responds to targeted vulnerabilities in HIV – MSM/Prisons, Youth, People with Disabilities and Survivors of Sexual Violence and undertakes operational research to inform HIV service delivery practice and policy formulation in Kenya.
 Nduku has experience, knowledge and practical skills in policy, planning and delivery HIV prevention and treatment services with a focus on sexual violence services.
 Her areas of research interest include quality assurance in HIV services delivery and HIV vulnerabilities and gender issues.
 Her primary research work has been in the area of Sexual Violence and HIV.
 Her work has provided evidence for the development of integrated public health facility Post Rape Care services that are currently offered in 16 public health facilities in Kenya, having provided care to 3,000 survivors in the last 4 years.
 Nduku has acted in the capacity of Technical Advisor to two WHO Committees; 1) the Development of International Policy & Guidelines on occupational & non-occupational PEP and; 2) on HIV Counselling and Testing and Violence Against Women.
-Currently is a member of the Coordinating Group of the Sexual Violence Research Initiative (SVRI).
 She has published on sexual violence and gender issues.
 LVCT

 Prof June Lopez